barebox/barebox/Documentation/boards/riscv.rst

   make ARCH=riscv rv64i_defconfig
   make

-Thie resulting ``./images/barebox-beaglev-starlight.img`` can be used as payload to opensbi::
+The resulting ``./images/barebox-beaglev-starlight.img`` can be used as payload to opensbi::

   git clone https://github.com/starfive-tech/opensbi